 Nowadays, being “mindful” in every field is a trend.
 But what exactly do mindfulness and being mindful mean?
 If you don’t have a clue, read our article so you don’t get left behind this trend!

 “Mindfulness shows us what is happening in our bodies, our emotions, our minds, and in the world.
 Through mindfulness, we avoid harming ourselves and others”, says global spiritual leader and peace activist Thich Nhat Hanh.
+This is a most comprehensive definition of mindfulness.

 In addition to being a spiritual study, it is now scientifically proven that mindfulness practices reduce stress.
 Retired medical doctor and the creator of the research-backed stress-reduction program “Mindfulness-Based Stress Reduction” (MBSR), Jon Kabat-Zinn describes mindfulness as paying attention in a particular way: on purpose, in the present moment, and non-judgmentally.